ventojs/vento/docs/2-API/print.md

 ```

 Use the `-` character in both opening and closing tags to remove the white space
-previous and next the printing tag:
+previous and next to the printing tag:

 ```html
 <h1>